dsf-test-organization/AncBowl_LakeEvals/README.md

 A template for how to organize a very simple project where only a few scripts are needed to get the job done.
 Much of the layout was taken from the following:

-* Guide to simple layout above: https://nicercode.github.io/blog/2013-04-05-projects/
+* Guide to small project organization: https://nicercode.github.io/blog/2013-04-05-projects/
-* Guide to using R packages for reproducible research: https://peerj.com/preprints/3192/
+* Guide to reproducible research using R packages: https://peerj.com/preprints/3192/